arefeh-htmi/travel-destination-mern-app/README.md

 Users can create an account (authentication checks for users, login or logout for users), do CRUD with destinations and coments, browse destinations, check their location on map, comment

 ### Steps to install and run
--First make sure that you have kubectl, minikube instaleed

 To Deploy it on a local k8s cluster:
-1-To create a cluster run: "minikube start" and verify that it is created by "kubectl cluster-info" 2-Run this to make sure the Minikube cluster is running: "minikube status" 3-Submit resource definitions to K8s by running this: "kubectl apply -f kube" 4-Watch pods by running this: "kubectl get pods --watch" 5-After creation, you can access it by running: "minikube service knote --url"
+First make sure that you have kubectl, minikube instaleed 1- To create a cluster run: "minikube start" and verify that it is created by "kubectl cluster-info" 2- Run this to make sure the Minikube cluster is running: "minikube status" 3- Submit resource definitions to K8s by running this: "kubectl apply -f kube" 4- Watch pods by running this: "kubectl get pods --watch" 5- After creation, you can access it by running: "minikube service knote --url"

 To run it with npm:
  1.You need to have node and mongodb installed